groff_diff(7) — Linux manual page

 r reg True if a register reg is defined.

-S sty True if an abstract style sty is registered.
-Font
+S sty True if a style sty is registered.
+Font translation

 v Always false.
-This condition exists for compatibility with
+This condition is for compatibility with

-certain other troff implementations.
-(We refer to vtroff,
+certain other troff implementations only.
+(This refers to

-a translator that converted the C/A/T command stream
+vtroff, a translator that would convert the C/A/T output

 Versatec and Benson-Varian plotters.)